Ciprofloxacin

 FAQs

 Ciprofloxacin makes your skin sensitive to sunlight (photosensitivity).
 So, prolonged exposure to sunlight or ultraviolet light should be avoided.
-In case of emergency, you should always wear sunscreen before going out.
+In case of an emergency, you should always wear sunscreen before going out.

 If you miss a dose of Ciprofloxacin, take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, then do not take a double dose to make up for a missed one.